Frank is a bear - but he's not just any old bear. He's a bear who knows...

 In other words, we are all connected to help each other sustainably create better end products in fashion and footwear.

-The Time is Now for Material Exchange to Lead the Next Wave
+The time is now for Material Exchange to lead the next wave

 Additionally, Material Exchange now offers expert services to blend the technology platform with the human element to support buyers in being more efficient in their digital sourcing.
 These experts will help buyers find suppliers and materials faster and easier within the robust Material Exchange global ecosystem as well as source products that meet special requests and sustainability standards.

 Material Exchange is the next-gen solution for material sourcing.
-This new generation of digitization brings buyers and suppliers together in a platform that bridges the geographical gap between them and transforms their material sourcing journey from piecemeal communications to a holistic experience.
+This new generation of digitization brings buyers and suppliers together in a platform that bridges geographical gaps between them and transforms their material sourcing journey from piecemeal communications to a holistic experience.
 This type of connection is the new way of material sourcing – one that can change everything.

 To get started today, claim your free membership as either a brand/buyer or supplier here.